eecs280staff/tutorials/docs/setup_wsl.md

 ### Home Directory
 You'll generally want to store your coding projects in the Linux filesystem, which is separate from your Windows filesystem.

 Open an Ubuntu bash terminal and run `cd ~`.
 This will take you to your Ubuntu home directory.
 Running `pwd` afterward confirms the location.
+(Your username will be different.)

 ```console
 $ cd ~